 Ice Rinks and Figure Skating Classes for Kids in LA and the Valley

 When the sun shines in balmy Los Angeles, when the temperatures in the Valley hit triple digits, when the bad weather on the news is all happening somewhere else – it makes a person want to go ice skating, doesn’t it?
-We may not have frozen ponds and Jack Frost nipping at our noses, but truth be told Southern California has some of the best ice rinks (including outdoor!) and best skating instructors in the nation.
-It may sound crazy, but think about it – if you’re a famous skater who spends 75% of your life shivering in the trail of a Zamboni, where do you want to spend the remaining 25%?
-In the California sunshine, right?
-So if your would-be Kwan or Lysacek is ready to chill with some ice skating lessons, read on for the best of LA’s figure skating classes.
+We may not have frozen ponds and Jack Frost nipping at our noses, but truth be told Southern California has some of the best ice rinks (including outdoor rinks!) and best skating instructors in the nation.
+It may sound crazy, but think about it – if you’re a famous skater who's spent your life shivering in the trail of a Zamboni, wouldn't you choose the California sunshine?
+Follow in the skate steps of local Olympic kids Michelle Kwan and Evan Lysacek and chill with some ice skating lessons at the best of LA’s figure skating classes.

 555 North Nash Street